Chinmayee-C-J/Digital-Nurture-4.0-JavaFSE-Chinmayee-C-J/README.md

 This repository is maintained as part of **Cognizant’s Digital Nurture 4.0** – Java Full Stack Engineering deep skilling program.
 The initiative aims to build solid full stack development capabilities by combining hands-on assignments with industry-relevant tools, frameworks, and best practices.

 ## Purpose

--Document and organize the **mandatory weekly hands-on coding exercises** -Track submission progress across different modules -Serve as a portfolio of Java FSE development skills
+- Document and organize the **mandatory weekly hands-on coding exercises**
+- Track submission progress across different modules -Serve as a portfolio of Java FSE development skills

 ## Folder Structure